Americana (Sides book)

 Americana: Dispatches from the New Frontier is a 2004 collection of non-fiction essays compiled by American historian and author Hampton Sides.
 The book was published in paperback on April 13, 2004, through Doubleday.

 Summary

-The book consists of several essays that Sides wrote, while traveling through the United States and examining American cultures during a period of 15 years.
+The book consists of several essays Sides wrote while traveling through the United States and examining American cultures over a 15-year period.
 Sides pays specific attention to subcultures that would fall under the topic of "Americana".